Witiko/scm-at-arqmath3/README.md

 - Compare performance of word2vec embeddings and decontextualized `roberta-base` embeddings
 - Compare performance of decontextualized `roberta-base` embeddings and decontextualized tuned `roberta-base` embeddings
 - Compare performance of interpolated and joint SCM models for text and math
-- Compare performance of SCM and ColBERT
-- Investigate impact of number of nearest neighbors on performance of ColBERT

 ## Tasks